deltaxrobot/Delta-X-Docs/docs/reference/gcodes/gc_slider.md

 #### Description

-Slider will move to a specified point relative to the home point.
+Slider X will move to a specified point relative to the home point.

 #### Usage